 SlowTalk was founded in 2008 by Hugo Skoppek as a result of having been active in sustainability since 1972.
 He contributed to the organic food industry and fair trade in critical, pioneering functions and is proud of the success of these industries.
 During those years, Hugo witnessed his fair share of miscommunications in the companies he worked with.
 This led him to conclude that

-real sustainability is less about product and more about the people who make it.
+real sustainability is less about making products and more about the people who make them.

 And that requires working towards a common goal.

 Hugo also has an interest in communication, which he has pursued more or less actively since his college days.
 For two years in the 2000s, Hugo was part of an experimental dialogue workshop where he engaged in conversations that were far more meaningful than he had thought was possible.
 He learned that